-While many weight loss drugs work by communicating with your brain, another form of medication works by blocking your body’s ability to absorb fat on a cellular level.
-This medication works in the gut to block ⅓ of the fat you consume from being absorbed in the body.
-Combined with a lower fat diet, these drugs stop your body from absorbing fat in the foods you eat.
+While many weight loss drugs work by communicating with your brain, there's a type of medication that works by blocking your body’s ability to absorb fat on a cellular level.
+One that you might have heard of is called orlistat.
+It signals your gut to block about a third of the fat you consume.